meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

     -   Alternatively expressed, my odds are 1:6 against that the human design indicates an EEA where it was common to consume plant carbs for a large share (say >33%) of its lifetime calories.
     -   <span class="timestamp-wrapper"><span class="timestamp">[2022-06-20 Mon] </span></span> In retrospect, this claim is hard to apply, because there was no single ancestral diet.
 See [The AMY1 gene](#orgceaec5d).
     -   If you want to look at this more closely, there is plenty of rhetoric online about why e.g. the digestive tract, teeth, bipedal posture and other features mean we&rsquo;re vegan or that we&rsquo;re carnivore.
 Google &rsquo;human design vegan&rsquo; for the pro-vegan arguments, &rsquo;human design carnivore&rsquo; for the opposite, and decide for yourself.
+6.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-22 Wed] </span></span> 5:1 for) Certain corporations that stand to make a lot of money from the lowfat high-carb whole-grain low-cholesterol agenda, are currently meddling in Science in analogous fashion to what the tobacco industry did for nearly a century.
+Unqualified, this looks like a conspiracy theory, so I&rsquo;ll try not to abuse it as a fully general excuse.
+I&rsquo;m not a journalist and this page isn&rsquo;t a journalist piece.
+But it fuels my intense skepticism towards the research abstracts and &rsquo;consensus&rsquo;.

 <a id="org539dfd4"></a>

 ## Other beliefs

-6. Sugar is bad
+7. Sugar is bad
-7.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-20 Mon] </span></span> 20:1 for) Seed oils (rapeseed, sunflower &c) are uniformly harmful
+8.  (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-20 Mon] </span></span> 20:1 for) Seed oils (rapeseed, sunflower &c) are uniformly harmful
     -   because not found in the EEA
     -   because all clinically successful diets have excluded them (see [Clinically successful diets](#org72ad6bf))
     -   because polyunsaturated fat is not great fuel (as a component of cell membranes it&rsquo;s one thing, but that application is a tiny fraction of calorie intake), we see lots of side effects when burning them &#x2013; oxidation &c&#x2026;
-8.  &ldquo;Processed food&rdquo; frequently not that healthy, but it depends on the processing
+9.  &ldquo;Processed food&rdquo; frequently not that healthy, but it depends on what &ldquo;processing&rdquo; means
-9. If an EEA culture had focused on forage over hunt, even for periods, calories would have been predominantly from root vegs, fruit, and the fat in insects such as worms, but not appreciably from nuts and not at all from seeds or grain.
+10. If an EEA culture had focused on forage over hunt, even for periods, calories would have been predominantly from root vegs, fruit, and the fat in insects such as worms, but not appreciably from nuts and not at all from seeds or grain.
     1. The insect point is interesting because it wouldn&rsquo;t occur to many Western theorists.
 Of course when foraging in the Horn of Africa, there&rsquo;s no way you&rsquo;d skip over the insects you find along the way.
 Cultures that left such free lunches on the table would get their numbers overtaken by cultures that did eat all thee food they found.
-10. Fiber is unnecessary
+11. Fiber is unnecessary
     -   [End the Fiber Fantasy](https://old.reddit.com/r/keto/comments/1lolqu/end_the_fiber_fantasy_everything_you_dont_want_to/), comments also enlightening
-11. Seafood is important for lifespan and healthspan
+12. Seafood is important for lifespan and healthspan
-12. In the long term, sweeteners act approximately as fattening as sugar
+13. In the long term, sweeteners act approximately as fattening as sugar
-13. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 3:1 for) Vitamin C deficiency can only occur if you have significant dietary carbs without dietary vitamin C, read grains (see [Vitamin C](#org328bdbf) section)
+14. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 3:1 for) Vitamin C deficiency can only occur if you have significant dietary carbs without dietary vitamin C, read grains (see [Vitamin C](#org328bdbf) section)
-14. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 15:1 for) Vitamin K2 deficiency makes teeth transparent & brittle
+15. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 15:1 for) Vitamin K2 deficiency makes teeth transparent & brittle
-15. Including bone broth in diet can elevate vitamin D levels despite not containing D itself
+16. Including bone broth in diet can elevate vitamin D levels despite not containing D itself
-16. Vitamin D supplementation generally helps short-term (but should not be sustained)
+17. Vitamin D supplementation generally helps short-term (but should not be sustained)
-17. Vitamin D supplementation is harmful if hanging out in the sun would *not* increase it (something else the bottleneck)
+18. Vitamin D supplementation is harmful if hanging out in the sun would *not* increase it (something else the bottleneck)
     -   Clarification: suppose you take a person with low D levels, tell them to go out in the sun for two hours a day, and test them a few weeks later.
 Many people will show a much higher level of vit D, but some people will not have shown any increase.
 For these people, it&rsquo;s a bad idea to force it up with supplements, as there&rsquo;s a reason the body chose not to produce D, such as lack of magnesium or calcium.
-18. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 2:1 for) Within 12 months, it&rsquo;s hard to get nutrient overload symptoms from eating only meat, provided the meat is fatty
+19. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 2:1 for) Within 12 months, it&rsquo;s hard to get nutrient overload symptoms from eating only meat, provided the meat is fatty
-19. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 3:1 for) Within 12 months, it&rsquo;s hard to get nutrient deficiency symptoms from eating only meat, provided the meat is fatty
+20. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 3:1 for) Within 12 months, it&rsquo;s hard to get nutrient deficiency symptoms from eating only meat, provided the meat is fatty
-20. The immune system works better in a fasted state
+21. The immune system works better in a fasted state
-21. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 5:1 for) Staying in a ketotic metabolism for 300 days a year will lengthen an average young adult&rsquo;s lifespan by 5-20 years and healthspan more than proportionately
+22. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 5:1 for) Staying in a ketotic metabolism for 300 days a year will lengthen an average young adult&rsquo;s lifespan by 5-20 years and healthspan more than proportionately
-22. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 20:1 for) When giving an Oral Glucose Tolerance Test (OGTT) to a ketotic person (i.e. feeding them 150g of sugar) causes a hyperinsulinemic response (i.e. they react like a diabetic), it does not indicate a chronic problem with this person: letting them acclimate to carbs for a day first will ensure a normal response to OGTT thereafter.
+23. (<span class="timestamp-wrapper"><span class="timestamp">[2022-06-18 Sat] </span></span> 20:1 for) When giving an Oral Glucose Tolerance Test (OGTT) to a ketotic person (i.e. feeding them 150g of sugar) causes a hyperinsulinemic response (i.e. they react like a diabetic), it does not indicate a chronic problem with this person: letting them acclimate to carbs for a day first will ensure a normal response to OGTT thereafter.
     -   Specification: The above is true for patients that do not already have diabetes.
 Important related belief (<span class="timestamp-wrapper"><span class="timestamp">[2022-01-29 Sat] </span></span> 7:1 for): a ketogenic diet will never cause the onset of diabetes.

 1. Fasting and IF lower the &ldquo;bodyweight set-point&rdquo;